 - CON: Can't avoid the rain

 One of the things that new arrivals soon realise is that it rains a lot.
-The city doesn’t experience a particularly ‘dry season’ but the middle months of the year are the rainiest.
-Put on the raincoats and trudge through it!
+The city doesn't experience a particularly 'dry season', but the middle months of the year are the rainiest.
+Expats are encouraged to put on the raincoats and trudge through it.

 Getting around in Auckland

-Transport and driving networks and systems are well run and well maintained in Auckland, and new arrivals with a driver's licence in English won't need an International Driving Permit.
+Transport and driving networks and systems are well run and maintained in Auckland, and new arrivals with a driving licence in English won't need an International Driving Permit.

 One can travel efficiently with public transport in Auckland.
 The availability of buses, trains and ferries makes getting around the city pretty straightforward.
-That said, public transport options outside the city are limited and many people prefer to drive.
-Expats should factor in the costs of buying a personal vehicle.
+On the other hand, public transport options outside the city are limited, and many people prefer to drive.
+Expats should factor in the costs of buying and running a personal vehicle.

 - CON: Traffic is a problem

-City life in Auckland, unfortunately, comes with heavy congestion, with peak morning and evening traffic easily adding an extra 20 minutes to commutes.
-Traffic is something residents will have to deal with, and hopefully moves to promote public transport will improve the situation.
+City life in Auckland, unfortunately, comes with heavy congestion, with peak morning and evening traffic easily adding an extra 20 minutes to commute times.
+Residents will have to deal with traffic, and hopefully, recent moves to promote public transport use will improve the situation.

 Accommodation in Auckland

-When finding a place to call home, expats must consider the type of accommodation they would prefer, as well as the distance to work and schools, while also factoring in traffic.
+When finding a place to call home, expats must consider the type of accommodation they would prefer and the distance to work and school while also factoring in traffic.

 + PRO: Neighbourhoods boast diverse atmospheres

-Whether looking for a beachfront neighbourhood, an area perfect for morning runs, a quirky atmosphere or a home with the best restaurants around the corner, Auckland's suburbs and housing suit diverse tastes.
-Parnell, for instance, is one of the city’s oldest and most affluent suburbs and affords comfortable accommodation, upmarket boutiques and eclectic eateries, while Kingsland is known for its trendy vibe, live music nights and the famous nearby Eden Park stadium.
+Whether looking for a beachfront neighbourhood, an area perfect for morning runs, a quirky atmosphere or a home with the best restaurants around the corner, expats will find that Auckland's suburbs and housing suit diverse tastes.
+Parnell, for instance, is one of the city's oldest and most affluent areas and affords comfortable accommodation, upmarket boutiques and eclectic eateries.
+At the same time, Kingsland is known for its trendy vibe, live music nights and the famous nearby Eden Park stadium.

-Depending on where expats are from, new arrivals may be shocked by the high cost of living, even for basic groceries.
-New Zealand’s most populated city charges high rent too and, while there are many accommodation options available, not all will suit everyone’s budget.
-Many residents working in the CBD live in more affordable surrounding suburbs and face a daily commute.
+Depending on where expats are from, new arrivals may be shocked by the high cost of living, even for essential groceries.
+New Zealand's most populated city charges hefty rent too.
+While many accommodation options are available, not all will suit everyone's budget.
+Many residents working in the CBD live in more reasonably priced surrounding suburbs and face a daily commute.

 Healthcare in Auckland